About Radhanagar Beach

 Radhanagar Beach- Andaman, Everything You Should Know

-Situated on the western coast in the Havelock Island of Andaman and Nicobar Islands, Radhanagar Beach is one of the most popular destinations for tourists in Andaman Islands.
+Situated on the western coast in the Havelock Island, Radhanagar Beach is one of the most popular destinations for tourists in Andaman Islands.
 With its breathtaking sunsets and mesmerizing sunrises, this beach is something straight out of a wonderland.

 Also known as Number 7 Beach, this beach was once titled as the ‘Best Beach in Asia’ in 2004.
 This crescent shaped 2 kilometers long beach is known for its soft silver sand with high carrying capacity.

 With the pristine sand rushing beneath your feet towards the sea, and the unspoiled emerald blue waves caressing the shore, Radhanagar Beach is everything you would have ever dreamt of!
-Surprisingly, despite its massive popularity, Radahangar Beach is hardly ever over-crowded making it one of the famous tourist spot in Andaman Islands.
+Surprisingly, despite its massive popularity, Radahangar Beach is hardly ever over-crowded making it one of the famous tourist spots in Andaman.

-The long stretch of the beach makes it easy to find a quiet place, making it perfect for nature lovers wanting some peace, photographers longing for that perfect shot, or honeymooners in Amdaman looking for a private spot.
+The long stretch of the beach makes it easy to find a quiet place, making it perfect for nature lovers wanting some peace, photographers longing for that perfect shot, or honeymooners in Andaman looking for a private spot.
 The shore lined with lush green palm trees makes it for a postcard perfect scenery.

 It also very common for tourists to spot some elephants on the beach, so make sure you keep your eyes open and cameras ready!